reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Reboot

 ## Optional
-- Patch to not changing ro.build.product is enabled by defaul.
+- Patch to not changing ro.build.product is enabled by default (v1.3).
 But you can disable that by run at Terminal Emulator:

   `su`